Shared Information, Better Lives.

 - What kind of information will be shared?

-The Care Portal provides a view of selected personal information about each patient or service user so that whenever you are being treated or cared for by the NHS or social care services the people looking after you will have the most up-to-date information.
+The Lincolnshire Care Record provides a view of selected personal information about each patient or service user so that whenever you are being treated or cared for by the NHS or social care services the people looking after you will have the most up-to-date information.

 Examples of the information that could be included are: